green-coding-solutions/eco-ci-energy-estimation/README.md

 #### Electricity Maps Token

-We use https://app.electricitymaps.com/ to get the grid intensity for a given location.
-This service currently works without specifying a token but we recommend to still get one under https://api-portal.electricitymaps.com/
+We use ElectricityMaps to get the grid intensity for a given location.
+If you want carbon values to be displayed you must set this token.
+It is free for personal use.
+In case you need a commercial license it does not matter which zones you select, as we only use the real-time endpoint which is zone free.
+Get your key here: [https://api-portal.electricitymaps.com/](https://api-portal.electricitymaps.com/)

-You will need to set this token as a secret and pass it in the initalization.
+After having obtained the token you must set it as secret and pass it in the initalization of the action (see documentation above).
 To learn how to create a secret see the GitHub documentation: https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions

-You will then need to pass it in your workflow files in the initialization.
-See documentation above.

 #### Continuing on Errors